This single dad dating needs some help. Read his story and feel free to offer him your advice!

 I’m 33 and a single father.
 My wife left me for a woman.
 I find the dating game terrifying, with Tinder, Snapchat and all the latest dating tools I don’t understand.
 My confidence is shattered and I don’t even know how to talk to women.
 It doesn’t feel like I have any sort of appeal.
 I feel like a teenager that freezes when talking to women and that’s really scary.
 It feels hopeless at times.

 First of all, I would love to give this single dad dating a hug.
-The advice I have to offer is not only for him, but applicable to both men and women whose spouse left them for someone else.
+The advice I have to offer is not only for him, but applicable to both men and women who got divorced because their spouse left them for someone else.

 When someone leaves, lets put aside anger, bitterness, hurt, resentment and other negative feelings toward the spouse for a minute, and focus on something else: It is very very easy to blame yourself, and think that the issue was 100% because you weren’t good enough, weren’t good looking enough, fun enough, smart enough, exciting enough, young enough, etc. etc. That the person left because of YOU.